Recreational sea angling

 for everyone's well-being, health and prosperity.
 There is a huge

 potential for sea angling activity and economic value to be boosted

 if fish stocks are restored to healthy and productive levels.

 The government needs evidence-based advice to decide how to

 achieve this whilst meeting the specific needs of both recreational

 and commercial fishermen and other stakeholders.

-The results of the project will be published in winter 2012.
+The results of the project were published in November 2013.

 For more information about this project: